Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Yet the Lord Jesus appeared weak

-In Mark 14:55, the Lord Jesus appeared before the Jewish Council - the Sanhedrin, or the Jewish Supreme Court.
-The chief priests and the whole council were trying to obtain testimony against Jesus to put Him to death, but they were not able to find any.
+In Mark 14:55, the Lord Jesus appeared before the Jewish Council – the Sanhedrin or the Jewish supreme court.
+The chief priests and the whole Council were trying to obtain testimony against Him to put Him to death, but they were unable to find any.
+Some spat at Him, blindfolded Him, beat Him with their fists, and said to Him, “Prophesy!”
+And the officers received Him with slaps in the face (Mark 14:65).

 Luke 23:8-11